THE STATUS QUO

 Decentralized computing is inherently less vulnerable to disruption or large-scale data theft than a centralized repository.

 Hypernet’s DAC API constitutes the next big step in distributed computing technology.
 It is a parallel programming model that eliminates the need for a “master computer” for compute task coordination.
 Instead, each computer operates independently.
 This allows the total system to fluidly add and subtract devices, as needed, to solve a problem.
-The DAC API does away with the narrow approaches of the past and introduces a robust solution that can accomodate highly variable distributed environments.
+The DAC API introduces a robust solution that can accommodate highly variable distributed environments.
 Read our whitepaper for more technical details.

 Hypernet organizes devices and jobs on the network via the blockchain scheduler.
 It automatically matches a buyer’s needs with the proper providers, ensures that jobs are completed as efficiently as possible, and helps maintain security and reliability.